Sickle Cell Awareness Group of Ontario

 That isolation broke for me when I joined the Sickle Cell Awareness Group of Ontario (SCAGO).
 I immediately bonded with other parents who are going through the same things I am.
 SCAGO provides a safe, non-judgemental environment for SCD patients and their caregivers.
 This shared experience gives parents like me the emotional strength to continue to provide the best possible care for our children who suffer from this debilitating disease.

 The unfortunate reality is, because SCD primarily affects those who identify to be of black and brown ethnicity, it’s given less priority for resources and investment into research when compared to less prevalent diseases.
-This can be seen when one considers cystic fibrosis and hemophilia.
 The health outcomes of SCD patients reflect the systemic racism and discrimination in our health care system and other societal institutions.
 They are too often stereotyped and dismissed as drug users when they present themselves in emergency rooms – an unfortunate casualty of the current opioid crisis and harmful biases towards certain demographics.
 SCAGO as an organization continues to work tirelessly to advocate for the rights of this marginalized group.
 It is committed to eradicating the stigma and inherent biases that adversely impacts health care received by SCD patients.

 Through SCAGO, I am able to connect with leading specialists, doctors and nurses who are knowledgeable about the disease and what SCD patients need.
 In addition, SCAGO holds educational seminars for health practitioners to further educate them in knowledge areas they may benefit from.
 I receive frequent updates pertaining to valuable resources and information regarding current studies and new and emerging treatments.
 With SCAGO, many parents and SCD patients have hope.
 We know we have someone listening and in tune with our needs.
 We know we have someone fighting for us, holding the mantle where our governments have failed.
 Knowledge is power, and that is what SCAGO gives me.
 I am a better mother knowing I don’t have to navigate the health care system and this disease alone.